-Most connections between your machine and the PC running Mach2 are made through the parallel (printer) port(s) of the computer.
+Most connections between your machine and the PC running Mach3 are made through the parallel (printer) port(s) of the computer.
 A simple machine will only need one port; a complex one will need two.
-Connections can also be made through a "keyboard emulator" which generates pseudo key presses in response to input signals.

-The control of special functions like an LCD display, a tool-changer, axis clamps or a swarf conveyor is by user defined M-code macros which can control a serial (COM) port.
+Connections for control of special functions like an LCD display, a tool-changer, axis clamps or a swarf conveyor can also be made through a ModBus device (e.g. a PLC or Homann Designs ModIO controller).